greghendershott/frog/README.md

 > Note: This has been tested on Mac OS/X; I'm using it for
 > [my blog][].
 It should work fine on Linux.
 CAVEAT: It has _not_
-> yet been tested on Windows--it's likey that the path handling
+> yet been tested on Windows--it's likely that the path handling
 > isn't exactly right.

 ## Overview